jbdoumenjou/k3s-journey/step1/readme.md

 As we want to manage our own Traefik, we will apply our own configuration (all the configuration is available in the [conf-0/](conf-0/) directory).
 To do that, we need to define a bunch of yaml configuration files (we will not use helm-chart here)

-First, we need to use a basic [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to allow Traefik to be used as a loadBalancer [Service](https://kubernetes.io/fr/docs/concepts/services-networking/service/).
+First, we need to use a basic [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to authorized Traefik to be used as a loadBalancer [Service](https://kubernetes.io/fr/docs/concepts/services-networking/service/).

 ```yaml